-- 1. Notify the Lord Mayor and Aldermen, as required. - 2.
+- 1. Notify the Lord Mayor and Elected Members, as required. - 2.
 Assist the Lord Mayor with community and media information. - 3.
 Manage ongoing information to the community and media. - 4.
-Liaise with and provide support to the Municipal Coordinator. - 5.
+Liaise with and provide support to the Municipal Coordinator, as per the MEMC arrangements - 5.
 Authorise the use of resources as may be appropriate, outside of normal operating guidelines, in support of the Council's response to an emergency.